ryanfortner/Duinotize/README.md

 Make sure to replace `rpinews` with your username and `duinotize-rig` with the name you want miners to show up as in the web wallet.

 <details><summary>Optional configs</summary>
+These are configurations you can change if you wish, but the script will run fine if you don't use them
 - `difficulty` variable with a mining difficulty of either "LOW", "MEDIUM", or "EXTREME" (LOW is the default, as MEDIUM or EXTREME causes frequent socket disconnects and may get your account banned!)
 - `threads` variable, to choose how many threads the miner uses.
 Anything over 1 could cause lag on some devices, and even prevent the website from loading on them
 - `hasher` variable, to choose which hasher to use.
 You can choose `DUCO-S1` or `hashwasm`. `hashwasm` has a extremely low hashrate on some devices, but a very high hashrate on others. `DUCO-S1` is the default hasher.